Eddy08/training/frontend/angular/real-time-comm/README.md

 ## Build a reactive application.
 ## Application developed should be simple and follow best practices.
+## In today's world attention is product so try to use some api of social media app to demostrate that.

 ## Default Generated README.md content

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.7.